-When you’ve had your fill of relaxing in nature, check out the works of local artists at Crows Nest Regional Art Gallery, take in Highfields Pioneer Village to learn about the local pioneering history or browse the homewares at That Shop and Flavours of San Cris.
+When you’ve had your fill of relaxing in nature, check out the Crows Nest Community Arts & Crafts Shop or the Crows Nest Soft Drink Factory, and take in Highfields Pioneer Village to learn about the local pioneering history.
+Also check out High Country Hamlets for more inspiration.

 Rest your weary head in the comfort and style of the High Country Hamlets.

 Wake to the smell of fresh coffee brewing; enjoy the crisp country air and the delights of local hospitality.